-12 CUMULATIVE IMPACTS
+11 CUMULATIVE IMPACTS

 The cumulative impact assessment considers the combined impact of the remaining and other renewable projects within a 35 km radius, that are also in the development phase and the associated grid lines on the aquatic resources.
 The combination of the Loxton WEFs 1, 2 and 3, as well as other similar renewable energy projects, either existing or proposed, was considered to assess cumulative visual impacts within a 35 km radius of the proposed project.
-There are 12 wind energy applications in the broader area to the south of the Loxton project.
 Not all of these are within 35 km, but were considered as they are part of the same landscape.
-The proposed Hoogland North WEF, and Nuweveld WEF by Redcap fall within this radius, however, only parts of the Hoogland North WEF would potentially be seen in combination with the Loxton 1 WEF.
-Other developments are outside of the 35 km radii, however were still considered during the assessment, namely:
+Developments considered during the assessment are named below: